Sigurrosist/AngryRant2PoliteRant/README.md

 I drew inspiration for this project from this [YouTube tutorial](https://youtu.be/U_eV8wfMkXU?si=GgnSllGWp6J5SOJW).

 ## Contact
-If you have any questions or feedback, feel free to contact us at mokjooyeon00@gmail.com
+If you have any questions or feedback, feel free to contact me at mokjooyeon00@gmail.com